-Mobile Angel is an intelligent early warning triage system for cancer care.
-It connects the care team and patients to provide proactive care between clinic visits and minimize delays in helping distressed patients.
-The free mobile app allows clinics to monitor symptoms and medications in real time and quickly communicate with patients in a virtual care environment.
-The app prompts patients to self-report symptoms and sends notifications for medication reminders.
-This allows clinics to adjust priorities based on each patient’s specific needs.
-The clinical staff can instantly see an intelligently prioritized patient list on their mobile devices to determine which patients need attention and why.
+Mobile Angel is an intelligent early warning triage system that enables reimbursable remote care.
+Our remote patient monitoring (RPM) app connects the clinic and patients to provide proactive care between clinic visits and minimize delays in helping distressed patients.
+The free mobile app helps clinics to track medication adherence and monitor symptoms in real time and quickly communicate with patients in a virtual care environment.
+With Mobile Angel, clinics can increase reimbursement options while improving patient outcomes and satisfaction.
 Mobile Angel is based in Denver, CO.

 Virtual Early Warning Triage System